DhruvSondhi/GSOC-21-TARDIS-Simulation-Logging/README.md

 ![GSOC Banner](Images/GSOC_banner.png)

-As all good things always come to an end, Google Summer of Code 2021 is no such exception.
-Learning & Working with Open Source Organisations is an awesome endeavour that all people must try once.
-I am very happy that I was selected in TARDIS for my GSOC project on Improving TARDIS Simulation Logging Framework.
-I would like to report my work in this Repository.
+As all good things always come to an end, ***Google Summer of Code 2021*** is no such exception.
+Learning & Working with Open Source Organisations is an awesome endeavour that is recommended to one & all.
+I consider myself lucky to have been selected in ***TARDIS*** for my GSOC project on **Improving TARDIS Simulation Logging Framework**.
+I hereby report  my work in this Repository.

 ## About TARDIS
 ![TARDIS](Images/TARDIS_Banner.svg)

-[**TARDIS**](https://tardis-sn.github.io/tardis/index.html) {Temperature And Radiative Diffusion In Supernovae} is an Open Source Astophysics Organisation that participated under GSOC'21.
+[**TARDIS**](https://tardis-sn.github.io/tardis/index.html) *{ **T**emperature **A**nd **R**adiative **D**iffusion **I**n **S**upernovae }* is an Open Source Astophysics Organisation that participated under GSOC'21.
 It provides Python packages for astronomy research for analysing supernovae.
-It uses the Monte Carlo Radiative-Transfer spectral synthesis code for 1D models for supernova ejecta.
-TARDIS can accurately model the supernova ejecta and allows for the analysis along with tools for Visual Representation of the data by providing custom Widgets for plots of different parameters.
+It uses the Monte Carlo Radiative-Transfer spectral synthesis code for 1D models for supernova ejecta. *TARDIS* can accurately model the supernova ejecta and allows for the analysis along with tools for Visual Representation of the data by providing custom Widgets for plots of different parameters.
 It makes the analysis very user friendly & easy to comprehend.

-Logging & Tracking are a big part of this project as spectrum generation requires analysis of particle properties which are presented via this functionality.
-Logs are present whenever we run TARDIS simulations allowing for easy logging of the simulation status and validation of the results thus generated.
-Tracking can de done on need basis with the type of analysis.
+Logging & Tracking are an important part of this project as visualization tools require analysis of particle properties which are stored via this functionality.
+Logs are present whenever we run ***TARDIS*** simulations allowing for easy logging of the simulation status and validation of the results thus generated.
+For analysing packet properties, Tracking can be configured.

 ## About the Project
 ![tardis gsoc project](Images/TARDIS_GSOC_Project.png)

-My project this summer with TARDIS was Improving TARDIS Simulation Logging Framework.
-This project deals with setting up and configuring the Simulation Logging such that we are able log & debug long TARDIS simulation runs.
-The logging system needed to be reconfigured & implemented such that it could be configured on need bases.
+This summer, I was associated with ***TARDIS*** in **Improving TARDIS Simulation Logging Framework**.
+This project entails setting up and configuring the Simulation Logging such that it enables the logging & debugging of long *TARDIS* simulation runs.
+The logging system needed to be restructured & implemented keeping in mind that it could be configured by the user.

-Another aspect of my project was to log NUMBA JIT'ted functions such that input & output values for a particular function could be logged correctly.
-This is not possible as NUMBA based functions do not allow traditional logging to be implemented due to the way the computation happens.
+Another aspect of my project was to log **NUMBA** *JIT'ted* functions for the input & output parameters.
+This was not possible as **NUMBA** based functions do not allow traditional Pythonic logging to be implemented due to the way the computation happens.

-Tracking was another key part of my project.
-RPacket Tracking was implemented which allows the tracking of all the packet interactions for all the packets in all the iterations.
-This functionality allows the user to have a Dataframe that stores all these values and hence computation & analysis can be done on the same.
-Visualization can also be done with the data thus obtained.
+Tracking was another key part of my project. **RPacket Tracking** was implemented which allows for the tracking of all the interactions a packet may have for all the packets in all the iterations.
+This feature allows the user to have a [*Dataframe*](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) that stores all these values and hence computation, analysis & visualization can be performed on it.

 ## Work Product